Advantage Drug Screening’s Frequently Asked Questions

 Yes.
 We travel to lawyers offices, corporate offices, construction sites, business offices, warehouses, etc. on a CASE by CASE BASIS.
 There is a nominal travel fee depending on where you are located and how many employees you need tested.

 Yes.
-Our collection-only fee is $25.00.
 We offer same-day appointments so there is no waiting like you find at the larger labs.
 We can perform collections for any lab nationwide, including Aegis Sciences Corp., MedTox, Clinical Reference Laboratory, LabCorp, Quest Diagnostics and Redwood Laboratory.
-All collections follow DOT regulations.

 MRO stands for "Medical Review Officer."
 An MRO is a physician who contacts the "donor" to rule out false positives and to discuss prescription drug use with applicable employees.
 Review by a MRO is essential before making any disciplinary decisions regarding your family member/employee/client.
 The reason for this is that many people take prescription drugs that may mimic the metabolites as those found in illegal drugs.
 For example, when a sample has been confirmed as positive in the benzodiazepine category, it is important to confirm that the donor does in fact have a prescription for a benzodiazepine and is taking it as prescribed.